 These fields show the relationships and on-disk fragment that the running manager currently has loaded, including automatic dependencies that might not appear as literal lines in the unit file.

-7. Compare the runtime property view with the unit file when the loaded state needs to be traced back to the original directives.
+7. Compare the runtime property view with the backing files on disk when a merged directive needs to be traced back to the fragment or a drop-in.

 [Unit]